cchdo/libcchdo/README.md

 stamp it will write to exchange files.

 ## Limitations

+* Using the `-it` docker flags will cause the ZIP/binary output to not be valid.
+  As a mitigation, the command above were modified to not recommend `-it` by default.
+  This mode not allow interacting with a REPR (e.g. `hydro shell` or `hydro convert misc explore_any`).
+  To use the REPR modes of hydro, add `-it` to the commands above after the "run", for example:

+  `docker run -it --rm -v $(pwd):/context cchdo/libcchdo`

 *  File paths are must be relative and deeper than whatever directory was mapped to `/context` inside the container.
 Docker usually doesn't